indieBlog

 MWS: I don’t know exactly, but I hope to be able to keep writing gentle stories out in Colorado and making them with my friends.
 I’ll be doing that as long as they let me.

-Thanks to Max for talking with us about his film!
-Learn more about A LOVE SONG at the Bleecker Street Media site.
+Thanks to Max for talking with us about A LOVE SONG.
+Learn more about the film at the Bleecker Street Media site.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.